elastic/kibana/rfcs/text/0013_background_sessions.md

 - When a visualization is configured with a terms agg with an "other" bucket
 - When using blended layers or term joins in Maps

-Eventually, when expressions can be run on the server, we will facilitate these use cases by adding support for background expressions in the background session service.
+Eventually, when expressions can be run on the server, they will run in the context of a specific `sessionId`, hence enabling those edge cases too.

 # Drawbacks